technakal/notes/programming/java/spring/spring-hibernate/hibernate/4_advanced_mapping.md

 #### One to Many Unidirectional

+- The main difference between one to many bidirectional and one to many unidirectional
+  - In unidirectional, only one entity knows about the other.
+  - It's like tires on a car.
+The tires do their job, but they don't need to know to which car they are attached.
+- In our example, only Course konws about Reviews.
+Reviews don't have any mapping related to Course, though the database is aware of the relationship.
+  - Since Reviews can't exist withou their Course, we define the entire relationship in Course.

 ### Many to One Mapping

 - Many to one means the left-hand entity can be related to one right-hand entity, but the right-hand entity can be related to multiple left-hand entities.